nxsxhb/securitext/README.md

-Text to RGB image conversion by replacing individual characters with an ASCII value and randomly generating an RGB image.
+Text to RGB image conversion by encoding text with UTF-8 and randomly generating an RGB image based on it.

 RGB image encrypted using AES encryption.